-Ms. Amicarella is Managing Director for Aggreko PLC, a power generation solutions company.
-Prior to joining Aggreko in March 2011, she was general manager of GE Oil & Gas Services for North America.
-Ms. Amicarella began her career at GE in 1988 as a field engineer, and during her tenure, she served in various professional capacities within the areas of service, sales, strategic initiatives and P&L leaderships.
-Ms. Amicarella was elected to the board of Warrior Met Coal, Inc. in August 2018 and serves as a member of its audit committee and its nominating and governance committee.
+Ms. Amicarella is the Chief Executive Officer of EthosEnergy, an independent service provider of rotating equipment services and solutions to the global power, oil and gas and industrial markets.
+Prior to joining EthosEnergy in December 2019, Ms. Amicarella served as Managing Director for the Latin America business of Aggreko PLC, a rental business of mobile power plants and temperature control solutions, after serving as Vice President of various business units from 2011 to April 2019.
+Previously, she was general manager of GE Oil & Gas Services for North America.
+Ms. Amicarella began her career as a field engineer with GE in 1988, and during her tenure, she served in various professional capacities within the areas of services, sales, strategy and P&L leadership.
+Ms. Amicarella was elected to the board of Warrior Met Coal, Inc. in August 2018 and serves as a member of its audit, nominating and governance, and environmental health and safety committees.
 Ms. Amicarella received a B.S. in electrical engineering from The Ohio State University and an MBA from Oakland University.
-She competed in the 1984 Olympics in synchronized swimming and was an All-American while at The Ohio State University.
+She competed in the 1984 Olympics in synchronized swimming for Venezuela and was an All-American while at The Ohio State University.

 Qualifications.
-The Board believes that Ms. Amicarella's extensive business and prior management experience brings sound guidance to our Board.
-The Board believes that Ms. Amicarella utilizes that experience in her service as a member of the Audit Committee.
+The Board believes that Ms. Amicarella's extensive business, prior management experience and diversity, including her Hispanic background brings sound guidance to our Board.
+The Board believes that Ms. Amicarella utilizes that experience in her service as a member of both the Audit Committee and the Corporate Governance and Nominating Committee.